Gluten free Russian sandwich cake

 Preparation for pastry cream - to be used in gluten free Russian sandwich

-Once the milk has come to a boil pour it slowly onto the egg mixture, whisking as you go.
-If you can get someone to pour the milk in whilst you whisk, the help at this point would be marvellous!
+Once the milk has come to a boil, pour it slowly onto the egg mixture, whisking as you go.
+If you can get someone to pour the milk in whilst you whisk, this will make things much easier!

 Pastry cream - to be used as a filling in gluten free Russian sandwich

-Pour the mixture back into a clean pan (a clean pan will help prevent the pastry cream from catching/burning) and place back on the heat.
+Pour the mixture back into a clean pan (a clean pan will help prevent the pastry cream from catching/burning) and place back onto the heat.

 Pastry cream - to be used as a filling in gluten free Russian sandwich cake